happiestminds-covisint/java-buildpack/README.md

 ## CT -agent jars Support for Tomcat shard lib.
-ct agent jar will be part of buildpack resources/tomcat/lib folder. so during compile phase ct agent jar will be extracted into tomcat/lib folders. tomcat valve entry will be part of server.xml entry.
+cleartrust-plugin jar will be part of buildpack resources/tomcat/lib folder. so during compile phase ct agent jar will be extracted into tomcat/lib folders. tomcat valve entry will be part of server.xml entry.